-Trump Says Memo's Release 'Totally Vindicates' Him In Russia Probe
+Democrat Says Memo 'Deliberately Misleading;' Trump Says It 'Totally Vindicates' Him

+Speaking Saturday evening with NPR's Michel Martin on All Things Considered, Nadler said he was worried the president would use information in Nunes memo as a reason to fire Deputy Attorney General Rod Rosenstein who is overseeing the Russia probe being conducted by special counsel Robert Mueller.

+"Well it is a concern, because I don't believe anything that comes out of the White House," Nadler said.
+"You've seen them say they never threatened Mueller, but we know that the president tried to fire him, Mueller, and was stopped by his counsel."

-President Trump used Twitter Saturday to champion the release a day earlier of a controversial, previously-classified document that alleges the Justice Department and the FBI abused their surveillance authority.
-The memo "totally vindicates" him, the president said.
-He also called the Russia probe "an American disgrace."
+Saturday morning President Trump took to Twitter to champion the release the Nunes memo, a previously-classified document that takes aim at the Justice Department and the FBI.

 He tweeted: "This memo totally vindicates 'Trump' in probe.
 But the Russian Witch Hunt goes on and on.
 Their was no Collusion and there was no Obstruction (the word now used because, after one year of looking endlessly and finding NOTHING, collusion is dead).
 This is an American disgrace!"